kumbangheracles/foundation/README.md

 # Foundation Web

-Foundation Web is a personal front-end project designed to showcase my progress and skills as a web developer.
+Foundation Web is a personal front-end project designed to showcase our progress and skills as a web developer.
 This repository contains the code for a responsive, interactive, and visually appealing website that highlights modern front-end development practices.

 ## Features
 - **Interactive UI:** Smooth navigation and user-friendly interfaces.